 Sometimes the thrills and chills of the cinema aren’t restricted to the big screen.
 Some historic movie houses, like the Constantine Theater in Pawhuska, are rumored to be haunted.
 Come visit this beautiful theater in the heart of the Osage Nation and see a play, classic film or Branson-style music show—but keep your eyes peeled for the female apparition in a button-down gown who has been spotted on the theater balcony.
 The Constantine Theater is a must-stop for anyone looking for a good spook in the Sooner State.
 If that ghostly fright has you too worked up, you can unwind at the tranquil Tallgrass Prairie Preserve or chow down on some comfort food at the Pioneer Woman Mercantile.

-Of course, no overview of historic Oklahoma movie theaters would be complete without the Orpheum Theatre in Okmulgee.
+No overview of historic Oklahoma movie theaters would be complete without the Orpheum Theatre in Okmulgee.
 You can’t miss its dramatic, glittering marquee or its ornate limestone exterior.
 Originally opened as the Cook Opera House in 1920, the Orpheum Theatre now shows first-run movies and features a stunning art deco interior that will transport you into the past even as you enjoy the latest blockbuster.
 (Don’t forget to check out the Okmulgee Muscogee Nation Mural on the side of the building.)
 From there, you can take in the beauty of nearby Dripping Springs Park or stick around town and explore more of the Okmulgee Downtown Historic District.

 There is no shortage of options when it comes to historic theaters in Oklahoma.
 In addition to those listed above, you’ll find plenty to love at the Ritz Theatre in Shawnee, the Liberty Theatre in Watonga, the Pollard Theatre in Guthrie, Vinita’s Center Theatre and many more.
 Whether you go for a movie, a play or a concert—or just to marvel at the architectural beauty of a bygone era—you should definitely add some of these iconic landmarks to your next Oklahoma road trip itinerary.